Judge Orders DOJ To Hand Over Mueller Material, Validates Impeachment Probe

 House Judiciary Committee Chairman Jerry Nadler, D-N.Y., argued that Congress was entitled to all the underlying material and the portions of the Mueller report that had been redacted to protect the grand jury process or for other reasons.

-Howell agreed and said the Justice Department must give Nadler's committee the grand jury materials by Oct.
-30, although it wasn't clear whether Attorney General William Barr might ask for more time or appeal the ruling.
+Howell agreed and said the Justice Department must give Nadler's committee the grand jury materials by Wednesday, although it wasn't clear whether Attorney General Bill Barr might ask for more time or appeal the ruling.

 The Justice Department didn't immediately respond to a request for comment on this story.